TheHappyHandicrafter

 I chose one portrait that spoke to me — this woman’s expression had a quiet determination that felt perfect for a fictional bookshop employee ID.
 I laid out the elements roughly to see where everything would go.

-To give the card more dimension and realism, I added a few of the fussy cuts and rubber-stamped details with archival ink and a circular stamp for an “official” look.
+To give the card more dimension and realism, I added a few fussy cuts and rubber-stamped details with archival ink, using a circular stamp for an “official” look.

 Final Touches: A Story Comes to Life

 I imagined this ID card belonged to a quiet, intelligent woman who worked at a dusty old bookshop in 1927.
 Perhaps she kept records of borrowed tomes and secret messages tucked inside spines.
-These little scenes are what make crafting with vintage ephemera so special — your journal becomes a home for stories yet untold.
+These little scenes are what make crafting with vintage ephemera so special — your journal becomes a home for stories yet to be told.

 Bookshop Vintage ID Card